 Read More: 10 Best Miranda Lambert Songs

 Of course, die-hard Lambert fans are already well versed in the classic Miranda discography.
 But if you're a newer devotee, Lambert's entire first album is well worth a listen.
 As the story goes, the Texan went to Nashville when she was 16 for a recording session.
-Fed up with the pop-country songs she was given, she moved back home to learn guitar and started writing her own songs.
+Fed up with the pop-country songs she was given, she moved back to her home-state to learn guitar and started writing her own songs.
+Based on her incredibly successful career, it seems she made the right choice.

 'Texas As Hell' Lyrics: